Cuba lifting hated travel restrictions

 "Like earlier decisions legalizing the personal sales of homes and cars, this is another step in the direction of loosening restrictions and opening up Cuban society," said Sarah Stephens, executive director of the Centre for Democracy in the Americas, a Washington group opposed to the U.S. embargo on Cuba.

-(Additional reporting by Marc Frank and Nelson Acosta in Havana and Evelyn Gruber in Miami.; Editing by David Adams, Kieran Murray and Peter Cooney)
+(Additional reporting by Marc Frank and Nelson Acosta; Editing by Tom Brown, Kieran Murray and Paul Simao)